-Before the semester begins have your reading list available.
-Some of your students will need time to order the books on tape alternative text for the course.
+- Before the semester begins, have your reading list available.
+Some of your students will need time to order the books on tape or an alternative text for the course.

-- Students who are visually disabled should be allowed to sit in the front of the classroom, if desired, to be able to hear clearly and see as much as possible.
+- Students who are visually impaired should be allowed to sit in the front of the classroom, if desired, to be able to hear clearly and see as much as possible.

-- When using a projector, provide students who are visually disabled a printed copy of the material.
+- When using a projector, provide students who are visually impaired a printed copy of the material.
 Talk to the student ahead of time to know what size print should be used.

 - Read aloud any material you print on the chalkboard board.

-Students with learning disabilities have normal or better intelligence, but they also have severe “information-processing deficits” that make them perform significantly worse in one or more academic areas (reading, writing, math) than might be expected, given their intelligence and performance in other academic areas.
+Students with learning disabilities have normal or better intelligence, but they also have severe “information-processing deficits” that make them perform significantly worse in one or more academic areas (reading, writing, math) than might be expected.
 Though all learning disabilities are different, students with learning disabilities report some common problems, including slow and inefficient reading; slow essay-writing, with problems in organization and the mechanics of writing; and frequent errors in math calculation.